hiteshcmonga/SOFIE-Internship-work/README.md

 - Verifiable credentials Part (tested on local machine) Verifiable credentials implementation using ```vc-js```and other libraries.
 Issuer and subject are being considered different entities so as to facilitate the required implementation of credentials.
 A customised documentLoader has been made to derefence the required URLs.
 Verifiable credential has been signed using  ```jsonld-signatures``` and it is verified against the issuer suite and the Verifiable presentations take both the arrays of ```issuer_suite``` and ``` subject_suite```.

--Running the script: clone the repository and npm install the required dependencies and then  ```tsc vcjsfinal.ts``` and ```node vcjsfinal.js``` (files available at [vcjsfinal.ts](https://github.com/hiteshcmonga/SOFIE-Internship-work/blob/master/codes/VC%20test/vcjsfinal.ts) to implement verifiable credentials on local machine
+-Running the script: clone the repository and npm install the required dependencies and For code editing and better code understanding you can use the typescript version of same code which is vcjsfinal.ts and this can be executed after installing typescript package(command: npm install -g typescript ) and then execute the code using  ```tsc vcjsfinal.ts``` and then ```node vcjsfinal.js``` (files available at [vcjsfinal.ts](https://github.com/hiteshcmonga/SOFIE-Internship-work/blob/master/codes/VC%20test/vcjsfinal.ts) to implement verifiable credentials on local machine

-- Download the [arduino IDE](https://www.arduino.cc/en/main/software) and then choose ESP32 from the ```Tools->Boards->ESP32``` and then run the Serializejson.ino(https://github.com/hiteshcmonga/SOFIE-Internship-work/blob/master/codes/VC%20test/serializejson.ino) file to serialise the json credentials and to send the credentials on ESP32 server( the IP adress on which the credentials are available is available on the serial monitor, use IPadress/credentials(for example: 192.43.4/credentials) to access the credentials.
-These credentials will be verified in the  [vcjsfinal.ts](https://github.com/hiteshcmonga/SOFIE-Internship-work/blob/master/codes/VC%20test/vcjsfinal.ts) (I am working on its implementation) and to deserialize/ parsing operation can be done using (testparser.ino)[https://github.com/hiteshcmonga/SOFIE-Internship-work/blob/master/codes/VC%20test/testparser.ino] this file can also be executed in the same manner.
+- Download the [arduino IDE](https://www.arduino.cc/en/main/software) and then choose ESP32 from the ```Tools->Boards->ESP32``` and then run the FinalESP32.ino(https://github.com/hiteshcmonga/SOFIE-Internship-work/blob/master/codes/FinalESP32.ino) file to the ESP32 device for client verification, use IPadress/credentials(for example: 192.43.4/credentials) to access the credentials.
+These credentials will be verified in the  [vcjsfinal.ts](https://github.com/hiteshcmonga/SOFIE-Internship-work/blob/master/codes/VC%20test/vcjsfinal.ts).
-- The implementation for verification of client certificates on ESP32 device is pending
+- This will verify the client's credential, on successful verification, this specifies that verification is successful (on serial monitor) and provides access control accordingly.